-The zone is classed as R, meaning that the proposed horizon for founding is stable and negligible soil movement is expected.
-The distribution thereof encompasses 36% of the proposed area for development.
+The zone is classed as R. The distribution thereof encompasses 48% of the proposed area for development.
 Slope across the land is approximately between 2% and 6%.
 The use of slab-on-the-ground foundations will require additional works in the form of the construction of an engineered fill or cutting to establish a level platform for construction.
 The more viable foundation alternative therefore remains founding by conventional strip foundations.

-6.3 Geotechnical Zone II(a)
+7.2 Geotechnical Zone II

-The zone is classed as S, meaning that the proposed horizon for founding is stable and less than 10mm rapid compression settlement is expected.
-The distribution thereof encompasses 3% of the proposed area for development.
+The zone is classed as R. The distribution thereof encompasses 50% of the proposed area for development.
 Slope across the land is less than 2%.
-Considering the limited slope and the favourable geotechnical site classification, two foundation design alternatives are applicable to the zone, namely conventional strip foundations or slab-on-the-ground foundations placed directly on gravelly colluvium or aeolian sand.
-The latter option is regarded as the better solution of the two alternatives.
+Considering the limited slope and the favourable geotechnical site classification, two foundation design alternatives are applicable to the zone, namely conventional strip foundations or slab-on-the-ground foundations placed directly on bedrock or very dense pedocrete.